rajatgupta24/website-2/gitpod/docs/references/gitpod-cli.md

-  ports               Interact with workspace ports. preview             Opens a URL in the IDE's preview snapshot            Take a snapshot of the current workspace stop                Stop current workspace sync-await          Awaits an event triggered using gp sync-done sync-done           Notifies the corresponding gp sync-await calls that this event has happened
+  ports               Interact with workspace ports. preview             Opens a URL in the IDE's preview snapshot            Take a snapshot of the current workspace ssh                 Show the SSH connection command for the current workspace stop                Stop current workspace sync-await          Awaits an event triggered using gp sync-done sync-done           Notifies the corresponding gp sync-await calls that this event has happened